Cancer

 Reducing Cancer Risk

 Obesity or excess body weight has been associated with an increased risk of many types of cancer.
-One lifestyle factor that can contribute to overweight and obesity is consuming excess Calories compared to daily requirements for normal body functions, movement, and physical activity.
+One lifestyle factor that can contribute to overweight and obesity is consuming Calories in excess of what is required everyday for normal body functions, movement, and physical activity.

 • Living smoke-free